multimattia/astro-starter-blog/src/pages/posts/post-1.md

 3. **Making Blog Posts**: And this is the progress that I was _just_ talking about.
 So much fun.
 Just typing away on my little puter.
 Maybe I'll start another post for the fun of it.

+4. **Making dynamically generated HTML**: This was great fun to implement!
+Astro's abstraction made a lot more sense on first glance when compared to Next.js.
+App Router this, Page Router that, there was a lot to hold onto with Next.js.
+I'm still not 100% on if I'm going to commit to the App Router since it includes features like [RSC](https://www.joshwcomeau.com/react/server-components/) which are still throwing some professionals that have much more experience that me in a loop.
+I don't want to be wrestling around with an abstraction of an abstraction where everything seems like magic in a bad way.
+Astro, on the other hand, seems to just get out of your way, and that might just be because of the multiple methods in which you can pass props around components.
+You can even use Layouts in other Layouts, which is super cool.

 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this for a blog of a blog about a yet another Rust based text editor!
 And also my collaborative Next.js project.
 And also my QMK config (thanks oryx!).